 An arc or flash caused by electrical equipment or exposed power lines could ignite flammable or explosive gases.
 Those gases could cause serious workplace injuries or death to construction workers.

-A sudden release of electrical energy causes an electric arc or flash that releases electricity into the air.
-If that air is mixed with flammable gas, the gas could ignite or trigger a catastrophic explosion.
+A sudden release of electrical energy causes an electric arc, or flash, that emits electricity into the air.
+If that air is mixed with flammable gas, the gas could ignite, triggering a catastrophic explosion.

 Injuries Caused by Falls and Moving Objects